Prof. Dr. Med. Christina Haubrich

-With the ANS Clinic in the Duesseldorf specialist center in 2017, she established autonomic diagnostics and therapy for the first time under a common roof with several other medical disciplines.
+With the ANS Clinic in the "Neuro Praxis Duesseldorf" in 2017, she established autonomic diagnostics and therapy for the first time under a common roof with several other medical disciplines.

 Neurology is a constantly evolving discipline.
 Personally, I believe that you can only advise and treat your patients well if you are always up to date. "